What’s New ?

 For the leaf node 90, the number of nodes along the edges is 4.

-The maximum number of node from root to farthest leaf is: max(4, 4, 3, 4) is 4.
-Hence, height of the binary tree is 4.
+The maximum number of nodes from root to farthest leaf is: max(4, 4, 3, 4) is 4.
+Hence, the height of the binary tree is 4.

 There are two methods to approach this problem statement.
-First Approach is based on Depth first seach using recursion, and the other method is based on Breadth first search using Level order traversal without using recursion.
+The first Approach is based on the Depth-first search using recursion, and the other method is based on the Breadth-first search using Level order traversal without using recursion.

-Finding The Height With Recursion (Depth First search approach)
+Finding The Height With Recursion (Depth First search)

 Let us consider an example to understand the approach in an easier way.
 Consider the following Binary Tree, with ‘a’ as the root node and ‘h’, ‘e’, ‘f’ and ‘g’ as the leaf node: